imaginevision/libssp/README.md

 SSP is a Simple Stream Protocal to get video/audio stream from Z CAM cameras.

 ## Why we use SSP?
-Z CAM build many VR cameras, to sync the video frame via network frome different camera, we need to add some meta info on each video/audio frame.
+Z CAM build VR cameras, to sync the video frame via network from different camera, we need to add some meta info on each video/audio frame.

 The protocal inside is very straight forward, it's TCP based.